DataDog/documentation/content/en/continuous_integration/quality_gates/_index.md

 The rule is not evaluated when the following commands are invoked instead:
 - `datadog-ci gate evaluate`, as it does not define any team.
-- `datadog-ci gate evaluate --scope team:api --scope team:frontend`, as it defines teams different from "backend".
+- `datadog-ci gate evaluate --scope team:api --scope team:frontend`, as it defines teams different from `backend`.

 ## Edit a rule